 “All of you, clothe yourselves with humility toward one another, because,“God opposes the proud but shows favor to the humble .” – 1 Peter 5:5

 I can resonate with this verse.
-A couple of years ago I was a pastoral intern for a large church in Louisville, Kentucky.
+Almost a decade ago, I was a pastoral intern for a well known church in Louisville, Kentucky.
 The pastor invited me to a conference with some well-known Southern Baptist leaders.
 I thought I was big stuff.

 When I got to the conference, I noticed my pastor was talking to one of my favorite preachers, brother Mark.
 I was nervous to go and talk but I decided to do so anyways.
 As I was standing around the circle, Pastor Mark looks at me and asks, “So, what do you do?”
 I thought to myself, “What should I say?”
 I anxiously but confidently blurted out, “I intern for Pastor Ryan and exegete his sermons.”